weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 ## Dashboard

-The report is divided into three pages, each focusing on a different business area.
+The report is divided into three pages, each page focusing on a different business area.
+All dashboard screenshots are filtered to 2025 for consistency and presentation purposes.
+The Power BI report supports interactive analysis from 2023 to 2026.

 ### 1. Executive Overview